dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 Steveism
 ===========================

+Founders/visionaries see things other don’t and the extraordinary ones create new industries.

+When technology changes are rapid you want the founder to continue to run the company.
+However, when success depends on exploitation and execution at scale their impatience for continuous innovation and invention often gets in the way of day-to-day execution.

 If you’re an early company employee, it’s not likely that the skills you have on day one are the skills needed as the company scales to the next level.

 The painful reality is that products change, strategies change, people change.
 Things have to change for your company to stay in business and grow.